pkgw/worklog-tools/README.md

 your previous accomplishments into log files.
 You’ll probably edit these hand-in-hand as you decide what things to include in your CV and how you want to express them in your log files.
-Obviously, for some things it makes more sense just to put them directly in the templates, rather than using the templating system.
+Obviously, for some things it makes more sense just to put them directly in the templates, rather than filling in fields from the log files.

 Unsurprisingly, the templates get filled by running the [wltool](wltool) program.
 It has several subcommands that [are documented